jillesvangurp/jsonj/README.md

 );
 ```

-This uses `Map.Entry` and the field factory method returns a `Entry<String,JsonElement>` instance that you can simply add to the `JsonObject`.
+The `object` methods supports a varargs element of the type `Map.Entry`, which is the type you normally get when iterating over a Map entryset.
+To support creating those, there is the `field` method, which returns a `Entry<String,JsonElement>` instance that you can simply `add` to the `JsonObject` as well.

 Notice how you can mix integers, strings, objects in a typesafe way.
-They are all converted for you to JsonElement using the fromObject method in JsonBuilder.
+They are all converted for you to JsonElement using the fromObject method in JsonBuilder which converts objects in the most appropriate JsonJ equivalent.
+So Booleans, Integers, Doubles, Strings, etc. all become JsonPrimitives.
+Any JsonElement implementations are used as is and `Map` or `List` implementations get converted to JsonObject and JsonArray instances.

+Finally, the `array` method constructs a JsonArray using its varargs elements.
+Naturally it supports the same behavior of doing the right thing with any kind of object.
+You can even make it

 ### Classic builder pattern